 Real estate brokers’ roles in transactions are usually clearly defined in some form of agreement that details the rights and responsibilities of the parties involved.
 However, disputes over the interpretation of these documents commonly occur between the parties leading to legal battles over fees that have been earned, or that have been alleged to have been earned.

 For commercial real estate professionals, understanding your broker’s lien rights can make the difference of collecting on a contract for which you have performed on.
 Once an owner has failed to perform under a brokerage contract, strict technical requirements must be met which require immediate attention.
-If the situation is not addressed quickly and with accuracy, a real estate broker’s rights to put a lien on the commission alleged to have been earned may be lost.
+If the situation is not addressed quickly and with accuracy, a real estate broker’s right to put a lien on the commission alleged to have been earned may be lost.

 To properly perfect such an interest, an Affidavit must be timely recorded and must include the name of the broker who has the lien and the broker’s license number, the name of the owner of the lien property, a legal description of the property, the amount for which the lien is claimed, and the date and a summary of the written contract on which the lien is based.
 It is of the utmost importance that an affidavit is properly drafted and recorded or else the affidavit will be subject to weaknesses upon enforcement.

 A broker has 2 years from the recording of a broker’s lien affidavit to file a complaint in the common pleas court in the county where the property is located.
 Failure to initiate an action timely will result in the broker’s lien becoming extinguished.
-Additionally, after an affidavit has been filed, the owner of the property may submit a written demand that the broker proceed with commencing action within 30 days, after which point the lien will extinguish if the broker fails to do so.
+Additionally, after an affidavit has been filed, the owner of the property may submit a written demand that the broker proceeds with commencing action within 30 days, after which point the lien will extinguish if the broker fails to do so.
 Ohio law provides for the Court to award attorneys’ fees to the prevailing party in enforcing or defending the broker’s lien, and Courts may hold a broker liable to the owner for damages for improperly filing a lien.